Leo Amino, “Refractional #85” (1972)

 The same principle is used in the creation of band-pass filters.
 With bands

-corresponding to color frequencies divided into the audio spectrum.
+corresponding to colour frequencies divided into the audio spectrum.

 Noise band with frequencies for yellow: